Course Syllabus for Philosophy 150931102 - Aesthetics WI

 Plagiarized work will be severely penalized, and your plagiarism will be reported to the Provost's office.
 The minimum penalty for plagiarism on an assignment is failure of that assignment.
 More serious offenses will cause you to fail the course, and could result in your suspension.
 Rowan University has a licensing agreement with an online service to help prevent student plagiarism.
 As part of this course I will be using this service at my discretion to determine the originality of your work.

-I expect regular attendance, both at class sessions and at our first Friday excursion, and other such events.* The class needs your contribution, and you need the discussions and experiences that happen when we meet.
+I expect regular attendance, both at class sessions and at our first Friday excursion (September 4), and other such events.* The class needs your contribution, and you need the discussions and experiences that happen when we meet.
 You are allowed three absences; after that your participation grade will suffer.
 Meanwhile, please make every effort to submit your work on time even if you must be absent.

 * Note: I am flexible about scheduled activities outside of normal class time, since you were not aware of them when you signed up for this class and made your schedule for the semester.
+But you can't just skip!
 If you can't make an outing, let me know (in advance, please!) and we'll make other arrangements.

 Contact information: Please stay in touch!
 If you can't make class or are having trouble with an assignment, e-mail me, or make an appointment and come see me.
-My office hours are Tuesday and Thursday, 2:00 to 3:00 pm, and I am available at other times as well.
-It's best to make an appointment directly with me, either face to face or by e-mail (firstname.lastname@example.org).
+My office hours are Tuesday and Thursday, 1:00 to 2:00 pm, and I am available at other times as well.
+It's best to make an appointment directly with me, either face to face or by e-mail (email@example.com).

 We will be using Blackboard as an integral part of the course.
 Your Rowan username and password will give you access to MyBlackboard, and from there you will have access to this class.
 Assignments and (some) handouts will be posted there.
 In addition to handing in your assignments through the Assignments tool, you will use the Blackboard Discussion tool to discuss certain of your assignments with each other and help each other to improve them before handing your rough drafts to me.
 I'll give further instructions for this in class.

-Course Outline: The course will develop along several axes simultaneously.
+Course Structure: The course will develop along several axes simultaneously.
 We will pay attention to several arts, namely painting and sculpture (about four weeks); music (also four weeks); and a mixture of theater and dance, film and television, and fiction and poetry during the remaining weeks of the semester.
-We will dicuss several issues in aesthetics, most of which are connected with more than one art.
+We'll also pay brief attention to the aesthetics of nature.
+We will discuss several issues in aesthetics, most of which are connected with more than one art.
 And we will trace the history of discussion of these issues, by reading work by ancient, modern, and contemporary philosophers, critics and artists.
 We will view, read, or listen to particular works (including student works), and we will discuss issues in philosophical aesthetics raised by the works or the media they represent.
 For some of the questions that will come up, see the list of questions at the end of this syllabus.

 Live art experiences.
 We will visit some Philadelphia galleries, and may go to some concerts or other arts events.
 We will also have an in-class concert, a visit to the dance studio, and some guests.